PeterShinners/comp/tasks/01-12-shape-definitions.md

 - Shape constraints and validation
 - Size constraints with `[]`
 - Unit system integration
-- Runtime shape morphing and validation
+- Runtime shape morphing and validation (the actual morphing algorithm)
 - Performance optimization

 All prerequisites are in place from Phase 11's module-level grammar work.